Routine

 The Right Way

-1. Leave a 2-3mm gap between gel and gum line
+1. Leave a small gap between the gel and the gumline

 How to Fix It